;

 1. Post-and-Core that can be done in one visit (Prefabricated)

-These post systems come in standard sizes and can be placed directly into the tooth without needing lab work.
+These post systems come in standard sizes and can be placed directly into the root canals without needing lab work.
 That means the procedure can be done in a single visit, saving you time.

-They can be made of either metal or non-metal materials:
+Posts can be made from either metal or non-metal materials:

-• Metal posts are strong but less aesthetic due to their dark color.
+• Metal posts are strong but less aesthetic due to their dark-silver color.
 They can also be a bit harsh on the tooth because of their stiffness.

 Common non-metal materials include zirconia, glass fiber, and quartz fiber.